email@example.com Log in

 This video lecture explains the pins and wiring in Ethernet cables and RJ45 plugs.
 We look at the 568A and 568B color codes, what they mean, and why they're important.
-We also discuss when and why to use a straight-through cable versus a crossover cable.
+We also discuss when and why to use a straight-through Ethernet patch cable color versus a Ethernet crossover cable wiring color code.

-Color-coded wiring sequences exist as a cabling industry standard.
+Ethernet cable Color-coded wiring sequences exist as a cabling industry standard.
 It allows cabling technicians to reliably predict how Ethernet cable is terminated on both ends so they can follow other technicians' work without having to guess or spend time deciphering the function and connections of each wire pair.
-Ethernet cabling follows the T568A and T568B standards.
+Ethernet cable jack wiring follows the T568A and T568B standards.

 There is no electrical difference between the T568A and T568B wire sequences, so neither is inherently superior.
 The only difference between them is how frequently they are used in a particular region or type of organization.
 So, your choice of color code - which one is "right" - will largely depend on the country you work in and what types of organizations you install for.